- Gulf Coast, USA, Hurricanes Katrina and Rita

 Today the Gulf Coast region is still recovering from these storms that exacerbated previous housing and economic challenges.
 Habitat’s Gulf Coast affiliates continue to build houses in the affected area as part of the ongoing Hurricanes Katrina and Rita Recovery Effort.

 - Pakistan, Earthquake

 A massive earthquake struck Pakistan and neighboring India and Afghanistan on Oct.
 8, 2005.
 An estimated 3 million people became homeless as a result of the earthquake.
-Habitat distributed 800 winter survival kits, 599 blankets and 150 tents; constructed more than 400 dome-shaped transitional shelters and 346 permanent houses; provided sawmill services for more than 5,500 families.
+Habitat distributed 800 winter survival kits, 599 blankets and 150 tents; constructed more than 400 dome-shaped transitional shelters and 346 permanent houses; and provided sawmill services for more than 5,500 families.
 Working with partners and the government of Pakistan’s Earthquake Reconstruction and Rehabilitation Authority, the project assisted more than 10,000 families.